WyldLand/wyld-land-community/README.md

   again.
 Please, don't reuse a password from something else.
 - Saves live in the **`saves/`** folder.
 Back up that folder to keep your characters; delete a file there to remove a character.

+## Modding

+There is support for modding the game to extend it, change things about the existing content, etc.

+All game content lives in **`server/GameData/datafiles/`** as `.tengo` text files — guns, enemies, bosses, loot tables, auras, achievements, and more.
+Edit them and restart the server to see your changes.

+- Content that **reuses existing art and sounds** works (new stats, new bullet patterns, new enemy behavior, new loot, reskins).
+- **Brand-new art or audio is not possible** — the client is a compiled build and its assets are fixed.

+### Boss Editor

+A boss-authoring / playtest sandbox is included for modders.
+With the game running, open **`http://localhost:3000/editor.html`** and click **"Login as Guest"**.
+It drops you into an Arena where boss definitions can be playtested in isolation.

+## Playing with friends

+Others on your **local network** (same Wi-Fi/LAN) can join your game — each person gets their own name + password and their own character:

+1. Start the game on your machine (you're the host).
+2. Find your machine's local IP address, e.g. `192.168.1.100`.
+   (macOS: System Settings → Wi-Fi → Details; Windows: run `ipconfig`; Linux: `ip addr`.)
+3. Friends open **`http://<your-ip>:3000/dev.html`** in their browser and log in.
+4. Make sure your firewall allows incoming connections on ports **3000** and **2054**.

+**Security note:** on a local network, names/passwords are sent **unencrypted** over the wire — fine for a trusted home network, not for the public internet.
+Hosting the server safely over the **internet** additionally needs real TLS certificates (see DEPLOYMENT.md for details).

 ## Admin / GM (optional)